WAU-Department of Public Safety

 You may view or download a pdf version of the annual security and fire reports below.

-For a paper copy, contact the Department of Safety and Security at 301-891-4019 or stop by the Safety and Security Department in General Services building during business hours.
+For a paper copy, contact the Department of Public Safety at 301-891-4019 or stop by the Department of Public Safety in the General Services building during business hours.

 Annual Security and Fire Reports

 Each year, to be in compliance with the Clery Act, the Annual Security Report and the Annual Fire Safety Report are made available to the community.
 You can view these reports by clicking on the links:

 |2012 Annual Security Report||2012 Annual Fire Safety Report|

 |2013 Annual Security Report (Clery Act)||2013 Annual Fire Safety Report (Clery Act)|